GauravDhuri/missingskill-learning/linux/linux.md

 ## <span class="header2">Linux Commands With Flags</span>

 Linux Commands can also be used with certain options, also often referred to as flags or a switch, which are either single-letter or a full word.
-The function of these flags are to modify the behaviour of the commands in such a way that will helps us navigate, manipulate or edit things quicker.
+The function of these flags are to modify the behavior of the commands in such a way that will helps us navigate, manipulate or edit things quicker.

 Below are some commands with their flags :